daveio/ghc/README.md

 ### `GHC_GITHUB_USER`

 Set the `GHC_GITHUB_USER` environment variable to your GitHub username.
-This is used to switch to using SSH to check out repositories that you own, with HTTPS used for other users' repositories.
+This is used to switch to using SSH to check out repositories that you own, with HTTPS used for other users' repositories. `ghc` will abort if it is not set.

 ### `sh` / `bash` / `zsh`